 When you become a specialist, yearly you can make roughly £28,050 and £36,644 (Band 6).

 Typical salaries for superior or highly specialised SLTs range from £33,222 to £43,041 (Band 7).
-Some management roles such as Head of Children’s Therapies, you can attract more high-priced salaries at Band 8.
+In some management roles such as Head of Children’s Therapies, you can attract more high-priced salaries at Band 8.

 All these rates are stated by the Agenda for Change (AFC) Pay Rates.